CluedIn-io/CluedIn.Documentation/docs/080-management/050-deduplication.md

 The goal of deduplication is to eliminate duplicate records by merging them together into a single, accurate, and consolidated golden record.
 This process maintains full traceability, allowing you to identify contributing records for the resulting golden record and providing the possibility to revert changes if necessary.

+{:.important}
-**Important!** You can reduce the number of duplicates in the system proactively even before creating a deduplication project.
+You can reduce the number of duplicates in the system proactively even before creating a deduplication project.
 For this purpose, CluedIn provides the possibility of merging by codes: those [data parts](/key-terms-and-features/data-life-cycle) that have identical entity origin codes or entity codes are merged during processing.
 For more information, see [Codes](/integration/review-mapping#codes).

 The following diagram shows the basic steps for merging duplicates in CluedIn.